Organic Farming

 Organic farms give higher biodiversity, facilitating more bees, winged creatures and butterflies.
 They also have higher soil and water quality and transmit fewer greenhouse gasses.

-Compared with conventional agriculture, organic farming uses fewer pesticides diminishes soil disintegration, decreases nitrate leaching into groundwater and surface water, and reuses animal wastes back into the farm.
+Compared with conventional agriculture, organic farming uses fewer pesticides, diminishes soil disintegration, decreases nitrate leaching into groundwater and surface water, and reuses animal wastes back into the farm.

 An organic movement began in the 1940s as a reaction to agriculture’s growing reliance on synthetic fertilizers and pesticides.

 The concepts of organic agriculture were developed in the early 1900s by Sir Albert Howard, F.H.
-King, Rudolf Steiner.
+King, and Rudolf Steiner.

 In 2005, Congress passed “Republic Act No. 10068,” known as the “Philippine Organic Agriculture Act,” that mandates organic agriculture as the national agricultural strategy of the country.